LP2X0X/PROGRAMMING/RUST/1 - Fundamental Concepts/Data Types/Collections/Strings/String Slice.md

 ---
-tags: rust, datatype, string, fundamental
+tags:
+  - rust
+  - datatype
+  - string
+  - fundamental
 ---

 - A _string slice_ is a [[RUST/1 - Fundamental Concepts/Terms/Reference|reference]] to part of a `String`, the type that signifies “string slice” is written as `&str`, and it looks like this: